Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 <figure>
   <img src="images/setup_skin_merge_0.png">
   <figcaption><b>Figure 39</b>: Basic setup for skin merge.
-Meshes isolated for better visualization.
+Meshes isolated for better visualisation.
 From left to right: Final Mesh, Animation Mesh, Simulation Mesh.</figcaption>
 </figure>

 ### Create Deformer

 To create the AdnSkinMerge deformer press the ![AdnSkinMerge](images/adn_skin_merge.png){style="width:4%"} shelf button or go to *AdonisFX Menu* > *Deformers* (on the *Create* group) > *Skin Merge*.

 With this action the Create Skin Merge UI will open, allowing to add all the required elements to create the deformer.
 To add the required meshes select the mesh in the scene and press the corresponding *Add Selected* button.
-You may also set up a custom name and initialization time in this window before creating the deformer.
-Make sure the initialization time corresponds to the start time where all the geometries are in rest pose.
+You may also set up a custom name and initialisation time in this window before creating the deformer.
+Make sure the initialisation time corresponds to the start time where all the geometries are in rest pose.

 When everything has been properly set up, press the *Create* button to create the AdnSkinMerge deformer.